temporal-community/miab-build-invincible-apps-java/README.md

     UI:      http://localhost:8080
     Metrics: http://localhost:65134/metrics
     ```
-2. In the second terminal, run the following commands to start the Temporal Springboot application and Workers:
+2. In the second terminal, run the following commands to start the Temporal Springboot Temporal application and Workers:
-    1. Change directories into the `iplocate/application` directory:
+    1. Change directories into the `iplocate` directory:
         ```bash
-        cd iplocate/application
+        cd iplocate
         ```
-    2. Compile the code:
+    2. Install the code the first time:
         ```bash
-        mvn clean compile
+        mvn install
         ```
-    3. Start the Springboot application
+    3. Start the Springboot Temporal application
         ```bash
-        mvn spring-boot:run
+        mvn -f application spring-boot:run
         ```
-3. In the third terminal, run the following commands to start the Temporal Springboot contoller and the GUI:
+3. In the third terminal, run the following commands to start the Temporal Springboot controller and the GUI:
-    1. Change directories into the `iplocate/controller` directory:
+    1. Change directories into the `iplocate` directory:
         ```bash
-        cd iplocate/controller
+        cd iplocate
         ```
-    2. Compile the code:
+    2. Start the Springboot application
         ```bash
-        mvn clean compile
-        ```
-    3. Start the Springboot application
-        ```bash
-        mvn spring-boot:run
+        mvn -f controller spring-boot:run
         ```
 4. Open a browser tab to [http://127.0.0.1:8000](http://127.0.0.1:8000) to view the web application.
 5. Open a browser tab to [http://127.0.0.1:8080](http://127.0.0.1:8080) to view the Temporal Web UI.